xiwenchao/OMAC-demo/README.md

 5. **Str-3**: Optimize an LLM-powered controller to determine how agents communicate with each other during collaboration process.

-The code and data are provided as a demon application on general reasoning tasks.
+The code and data are provided as a demo application on general reasoning tasks.
 The paper is in submission, and we will release the whole code and data after the paper is accepted.
-The demon experiments are conducted on the [MMLU](https://github.com/hendrycks/test) dataset.
+The demo experiments are conducted on the [MMLU](https://github.com/hendrycks/test) dataset.

 ## Structure of the folder